 (e) establish the electronic format and other standards that a health care facility trauma data system is required to meet in order to qualify as a hospital trauma register.

-(3) The department shall submit a report to each session of the legislature concerning the effectiveness of the trauma care system established under this part.
+(3) The department shall submit a report to the legislature in accordance with 5-11-210 concerning the effectiveness of the trauma care system established under this part.

 (4) This part does not restrict any other provisions of law allowing or requiring a health care facility or health care provider to provide health care services.